So you want to travel the world and get paid to do it, huh?

 It looks easy, too, thanks to people like Matthew Karsten at Expert Vagabond.
 He’s been doing it for years and has a wealth of pictures, guides, and, well, wealth as proof.

-Let’s get down to it: these are some ways to make money as a travel photographer.
+So, let’s get down to it: these are the tried and tested ways to make money as a travel photographer.

 Like all things business, it’s not about what you know – it’s about who you know.